CDRT/docs/dm/dm_policies.md

 If this setting is enabled, it will edit the month/s when the next scheduled task's execute date should be updated.

-Valid inputs are January-December and can be separated by a comma (e.g. January,February) which can be inputted inside the textbox in the options panel.
+Valid inputs are the full month names such as "January".
+Multiple months can be specified separated by a comma (e.g. "January,February,March") which can be inputted inside the textbox in the options panel.

 OMA-URI:
 ```